 There are various help resources available:

-Depending on your location the Help icon will open the appropriate resources:
+Depending on your location, the Help icon opens the appropriate resources:

-The first time you navigate the system, a series of slides introduce AEM navigation.
+The first time you navigate the system, a series of slides introduces AEM navigation.

 The first time you edit a page a series of slides introduce the page editor.